Whatsapp Icon

 Shruti Pandey (Ovarian Cancer Survivor) I Became a Mother to My Mom

-My mother is a Ovarian cancer survivor and a real fighter.
-I am only the caregiver, which I consider as a fancy term because I feel I am only being a daughter to my mother and it's my responsibility.
+My mother is an ovarian cancer survivor and a real fighter.
+I am merely the caregiver, though I consider it a fancy term because I feel I am simply being a daughter to my mother, fulfilling my responsibility.

-It was April 2017, when my mother was diagnosed with ovarian cancer stage 3C at the age of 51.
-The doctors said that she was one of the youngest patients in the context of ovarian cancer.
-That was the day I was introduced to the C word and the journey as a caregiver has begun.
-Till today we grip our hearts every time her reports fluctuate.
+It was April 2017 when my mother was diagnosed with ovarian cancer stage 3C at the age of 51.
+The doctors said she was one of the youngest patients in the context of ovarian cancer.
+That was the day I was introduced to the C word, and the journey as a caregiver began.
+Till today, we grip our hearts every time her reports fluctuate.

 On the day of the report